zlaski/loudgain/README.md

 This is a horrible kludge, really.
 A prebuilt statically-linked runnable version of loudgain _only_ to be used if you really really have no other option (i.e., needed libraries uncompilable under older Linuxes).

 It’s a 64-bit ELF made using [staticx](https://github.com/JonathonReinhart/staticx) that brings the needed libraries with it.
-I tested it with Ubuntu versions 14.04–18.04, and Linux Mint 17.3–19.1.
-It works but it’s _slooow_.
+I tested it with Ubuntu versions 14.04–18.04, Linux Mint 17.3–19.1, and Manjaro 18.0.4.
+It works but it’s _slooow_ to start.

 If you don’t have a "real" `loudgain`, you can create a symlink to it in your `~/bin` directory as follows (assuming you have copied `loudgain.static` to there):
 ```bash